 Lindsay is a passionate artist and uses traditional architect’s tools (pen and paper) to capture and record his observations of the human influence and impact on the built form, highlighting the beauty within our uniquely Australian suburban lives.

 A sample of his works can be viewed at www.drawnout.com.au

 When not putting pen to paper for architecture or art, Lindsay can be found out on the golf course or practicing his golf swing.

 Member, Design Institute of Australia

 Julie-Anne grew up in sunny Perth, but considers herself very much a Melbournian.
 The daughter of an architect, her love for the built environment began very early in life.
 Initially studying architecture in Perth, the laneways of Melbourne were calling as was an increasing interest in interior design and Julie-Anne changed course, completing her studies at RMIT.

 Never wanting to be far from the water, Julie-Anne lives in a 130-year-old weatherboard home in Williamstown with her young family, two dogs, a budgie and Shelly the turtle.

-Julie-Anne loves contributing to her local community and is the immediate past president of the school council at the local primary school.
+Julie-Anne loves contributing to her local community and is the immediate past school council president at the local primary school.
 She also loves to contribute to her profession and has led student award judging panels for the BDAV and presented at seminars for the BDAV and DIA.